-An extensive lineup of programs supporting first-time homebuyers
+An extensive lineup of programs supporting first time buyers

-As of December 15, Canada introduced significant changes to mortgage rules aimed at improving housing affordability and easing financial pressures for homebuyers.
-These updates are part of a broader government effort to address the ongoing housing crisis, with more potential measures expected in the coming weeks.
+As of December 15, 2024, Canada introduced significant changes to mortgage rules aimed at improving housing affordability and easing financial pressures for homebuyers.
+These updates are part of a broader government effort to address a previously experienced housing crisis.

-Increased insured mortgage cap: The maximum limit for insured mortgages has risen from $1 million to $1.5 million.
+The maximum limit for insured mortgages has risen from $999,999 to $1.5 million.
 This change allows buyers in higher-priced markets like Toronto and Vancouver to qualify for mortgage insurance with a smaller down payment.
 The new down payment structure is as follows:

 5% on the first $500,000 of the home price